A user guide to saturated fat

 The diet-heart hypothesis: incriminating saturated fat with weak evidence

 Importantly, this was based entirely on observational data, which is considered weak evidence unless correlations are strong and have been repeatedly duplicated in other studies.
-Even then, this type of research can only show that a behavior and an outcome are associated with an outcome but not that the behavior actually caused the outcome.
+Even then, this type of research can only show that a behavior and an outcome are associated but not that the behavior actually caused the outcome.

 That, however, wasn’t the only problem with Keys’ research.

 Decades later in the late 1980s, Keys and his research team published the results of their “Seven Countries Study” that tracked diet, health and death data in residents of the US, Japan, and Europe over 25 years.
 In this paper, Keys stated that although total fat and cholesterol intake weren’t associated with death from CHD, saturated fat intake was.
-He concluded that populations that ate little saturated fat had low rates of CHD mortality, whereas those with higher saturated fat intake (like the US) were at increased risk for CHD and CHD-related death.4 Yet he cherry-picked his findings: data from countries where people consumed high amounts of saturated fat but had low rates of CHD mortality — such as France and Switzerland — weren’t included in the Seven Countries Study.
+He concluded that populations that ate little saturated fat had low rates of CHD mortality, whereas those with higher saturated fat intake (like the US) were at increased risk for CHD and CHD-related death.6 Yet he cherry-picked his findings: data from countries where people consumed high amounts of saturated fat but had low rates of CHD mortality — such as France and Switzerland — weren’t included in the Seven Countries Study.

 These results would end up influencing nutrition policy for decades to come.